Welcome

 Inheritance tax treatment

-• If the scheme rules require payment to the estate, the benefit is included in the estate for IHT.
+• If the scheme rules require payment to the estate (or the member makes a binding direction to pay to the estate), the benefit is included in the estate for IHT and passes under the will or intestacy.

 A member, aged 68, transfers funds from a personal pension to a new scheme and dies six months later.
 The transfer increased the value of death benefits for his children.

-Answer: HMRC may investigate whether the transfer was a transfer of value for IHT.
-If the main motive was to benefit the children, and the member died within two years, IHT could be charged on the increase in value.
+HMRC may investigate whether the transfer was a transfer of value for IHT.
+If the main motive was to benefit the children (or there was an intention to confer a gratuitous benefit) and the transfer reduced the value of the member’s estate, IHT could be charged on the increase in value.
+The proximity to death and the member’s health will be relevant evidential factors.

 Exam Warning

 If a member is in serious ill health and makes changes to pension arrangements shortly before death, HMRC may treat this as a transfer of value for IHT.
-Always check the facts and timing.
+Always check the facts, motives, scheme terms, and timing.
+Not all pension transfers are chargeable; the intention and effect of the transaction are critical.

 Income tax on pension death benefits

-The income tax treatment of pension death benefits depends on the member’s age at death:
+The income tax treatment of pension death benefits depends on the member’s age at death and on the type of benefit and timing of payment:

-• If the member dies at or after age 75, payments to beneficiaries are taxed at the recipient’s marginal income tax rate.
+• If the member dies at or after age 75:

 A member dies at age 72.
-The trustees pay a lump sum to the member’s spouse.
+The trustees pay a lump sum to the member’s spouse within 10 months.

-Answer: The lump sum is paid tax-free, as the member died before age 75 and the payment is made within two years of death.
+The lump sum is paid tax‑free (subject to the deceased’s remaining LSDBA), as the member died before age 75 and payment was within two years of death.

 A member dies at age 80.
 The trustees pay a lump sum to the member’s adult child.

-Answer: The lump sum is taxed as income on the recipient at their marginal rate, as the member died after age 75.
+The lump sum is taxed as the child’s income at their marginal rate, as the member died after age 75.

 The effect of scheme rules